Cappricornia/First-Steps-in-JS/README.md

 - Primitive Data Types: Includes numbers, strings, booleans, null, undefined, symbols, and BigInt.
 - Numbers: Represented as floating-point numbers, supporting both integers and decimals.
 - Strings: Sequences of characters, enclosed in single (''), double (""), or backticks (``) for template literals.
 - Booleans: Represent true or false values.
 - Null and Undefined: Represent the absence of value. null is explicitly assigned, while undefined is the default value for uninitialized variables.
+- Objects: Complex data structures that store key-value pairs.
 - Arrays: Ordered collections of values, accessed by indices starting from 0.
 - Functions: Blocks of reusable code.
 Can be assigned to variables, passed as arguments, and returned from other functions.